TheodoreGisis/MyTelegramBot/README.md

 Yahoo Finance offers an excellent range of market data on stocks, bonds, currencies and cryptocurrencies.
 It also offers market news, reports and analysis and additionally options and fundamentals data- setting it apart from some of it’s competitors.

 We used yfinance to collect the close price for a stock that user choose, for period of 5 minutes.
 After downloading the data, we print the necessary information to the user.

+More information you can find on yfinance's [documentations](https://python-yahoofinance.readthedocs.io/en/latest/api.html).